 Kentucky does not have a preference or bonus point system.

-Hunters who are 15 years of age or younger may apply for the youth-only drawing.
-There are currently 26 youth-only eithersex permits.
 Youth may also apply for the general drawing three times like any other applicant, giving them four chances overall.
 However, they are only eligible to draw one permit.

-The current elk population is estimated at over 10,000 animals according to two different models (Life Table and Statistical Population Reconstruction).
-Kentucky has the highest elk population of any state east of the Mississippi River.
-The first elk hunt was conducted in 2001.
+The current elk population in Kentucky is estimated at over 10,000 animals, which is the highest elk population of any state east of the Mississippi River.
+The first elk hunt in Kentucky was conducted in 2001.
 Six bulls and six cows were harvested, with all hunters filling their permits.
 The same number of permits was issued in 2002 and 2003.
-In 2004, the number of permits was increased to 40.
-Beginning that year, legal deer hunters were also allowed to harvest elk outside the elk zone in order to control populations, keeping elk numbers low in agricultural areas or poor elk habitat.
-The number of elk permits has fluctuated nearly every year since 2004.
-There are 500 permits available through the drawing for the 2024 elk hunting season – 140 bull firearm, 164 cow firearm, 170 eithersex archery/crossbow, and 26 either-sex youth permits.
+Elk populations grew fast enough that by 2004, the number of permits was increased to forty.
+Beginning that year, legal deer hunters were allowed to harvest elk outside the Elk Restoration Zone in order to control populations in both agricultural and poor habitat areas.
+The number of elk permits has increased nearly every year, showing that Kentucky’s elk restoration program has been a great success.

-Within the Elk Restoration zone, hunters simply apply for one or all of the three permit categories – bull firearm, archery/crossbow either-sex, or cow firearm.
-After the draw, successful applicants can apply for an additional drawing for their choice of six limited-entry elk hunting units.
-If the preferred units are taken when the application is drawn, the hunter will receive assignment to one of the remaining units.
-Once a unit assignment is made, it is the hunter’s responsibility to find a place to hunt within the unit on open public land or on private land with landowner permission.
+After the draw, successful applicants can apply in an additional drawing for their choice of six limited-entry elk hunting units.
+If their preferred units are taken when their application is drawn, the hunter will be assigned to one of the remaining units.
+Once a unit assignment is made, it is the hunter’s responsibility to find a place to hunt within their unit on open public land or on private land with landowner permission.

 |